- A Steam game that doesn’t show up in the library can indicate that the installation has stopped.

 - Reset your router

-If your Steam game seems to be uninstalled when you look it up in the game library, the platform might not recognize the installation files.
+If your Steam game seems to be not yet installed when you look it up in the library, the platform might not recognize the installation files.

 Seeing that the game folders are in the right place, triggering a game launch will lead to a download.